Vogue Italia: 1988–2016: Franca Sozzani years

-In July 2008, Sozzani released the all-black issue, featuring only black models in the whole issue.
+The most notorious special was released in July 2008.
+Editor Franca Sozzani published the all-black issue, featuring only black models and personalities in the whole issue.

-The exclusive pictures of Ethel Granger, the woman with the smallest waist ever.
-Her fixation for corsets has inspired Vogue Italia's September 2011 Issue.

 On 22 December 2016 Franca Sozzani died at the age of 66.

 2017–present: Emanuele Farneti years and re-structure

 On 20 January 2017, it was officially announced by Jonathan Newhouse, CEO of Condé Nast International, that Emanuele Farneti would be the new editor-in-chief of Vogue Italia and L'Uomo Vogue.
 Farneti was the director of eight different magazines, being the latest GQ Italia.

-In July 2017, it was announced that Condé Nast Italia will fold L'Uomo Vogue, Vogue Accessory, Vogue Bambini and Vogue Sposa, in order to focus on top brands, such as Vogue Italia, GQ, among others.
+In July 2017, it was announced that Condé Nast Italia would fold L'Uomo Vogue, Vogue Accessory, Vogue Bambini and Vogue Sposa, in order to focus on top brands, such as Vogue Italia and GQ among others.

 A year later, Farneti relaunched L'Uomo Vogue as a biannual publication.
-In July 2021, it was announced that Emanuele will leave the magazine after the September issue of the same year.
+In July 2021 Farneti left the magazine after the publication of the September issue of the same year.

-On early September 2021, it was confirmed that the magazine will no longer feature an editor-in-chief after Farneti's departure, but will be locally guided by a head of editorial content, a position assigned to former fashion market director Francesca Ragazzi.
-In her new role, Ragazzi will report to Anna Wintour but also to Vogue European editorial director Edward Enninful.
+In early September 2021, it was confirmed that the magazine would no longer feature an editor-in-chief but will be led by a head of editorial content, a position assigned to former fashion market director Francesca Ragazzi.
+In her new role, Ragazzi reported to Anna Wintour and to Vogue European editorial director Edward Enninful.